Osler nodes and Janeway lesions

 The underlying cause of the nodes has been debated since Osler first proposed micro-embolisation as a cause (this is the scattering of tiny particles around the blood stream).
 Early reports favoured an allergic or immunological cause, but more recent reports have isolated bacteria from within the nodules.

 A skin biopsy (histology) may reveal a neutrophilic vasculitis (inflammation of blood vessels) affecting the glomus apparatus of the ends of the fingers, or microabscess formation without evidence of vasculitis.
-It has been postulated that biopsies taken early on show bacteria within the microabscesses and as time progresses, the nodes become sterile and a hypersensitivity vasculitis develops, mediated by the immune system.
+It has been postulated that biopsies taken early on show bacteria within the microabscesses and as time progresses, the nodes become sterile and a hypersensitivity or small vessel vasculitis develops, mediated by the immune system.

 What tests should be done?

 A careful search for endocarditis is made.
 This includes multiple blood cultures, other blood tests, urine tests, ECG, chest X-ray, and an echocardiogram (heart ultrasound scan).
 The diagnosis may be elusive.

 A skin biopsy may be helpful to confirm the diagnosis of the Osler nodes.

 Treatment is aimed at the bacterial endocarditis and involves intravenous antibiotics and sometimes valve surgery.

 The skin lesions tend to heal spontaneously without scarring.